shichao-an/soundmeter/README.rst

 SoundMeter
 ==========
 SoundMeter is a command-line tool to obtain sound power in real time.
-It basically turns audio recording functionality into a sound meter for machines that ship with microphones.
+It basically turns the audio recording functionality into a sound meter for machines that ship with microphones.

 Features
 --------

-- Meter: command-line tools for triggering upon events (threshold, durations, etc.)
+- A command-line meter that supports triggering upon events
-- Monitor API: for backend module programming
+- Monitor API for backend module programming
-- Meter is a featured command tools based on Monitor class

 Dependencies
 ------------